EECS Software Track

 Add courses relating to the product area in which you want to work, e.g., the web, networks, signal processing, radar.

-2. Academic career - emphasis on theory (four of these):
+2. Academic career - emphasis on theory:

 CIS 623 - Structured Programming and Formal Methods